PyRope-E-Assessment/tutorium/README.md

 ## PyRope_Features_Demo_0.1.1.ipynb
-A presentation of the features of the PyRope package using the example of an quadratic function
+A presentation of the features of the PyRope package using the example of a quadratic function

 ## pyrope-tutorial
 + PyRope Tutorial Teil 1_0.1.1.ipynb